 If you plan on exploring the country you’ll want to pack for four seasons because you’ll probably encounter most of them in a single day.
 Ecuador is known for having one of the most diverse climates – it can feel like winter in the morning, summer in the afternoon, and winter at night.

 2-Mosquito Repellant: You’ll need mosquito repellant wherever you are in Ecuador, and especially on the coast and in the Amazon.
-No matter where you are in Ecuador, you might end up going on a waterfall or jungle-y hike in the Andes, and there will be mosquitos there
+No matter where you are in Ecuador, you might end up going on a waterfall or jungle-y hike in the Andes, mosquitos will be there

-.3-Swimsuit: If you’re going to the beach or hot springs, this is a given.
+3-Swimsuit: If you’re going to the beach or hot springs, this is a given.
 But even if you’re going inland and in a cooler month, everyone will challenge you to jump in really cold waterfalls/lakes in Ecuador.
-Plus, if you do anything that needs a wetsuit (canyoning, snorkeling, etc), you’ll want this on underneath.
+Plus, if you do anything that needs a wetsuit (canyoning, snorkelling, etc), you’ll want this on underneath.

 4-Layers: Ecuador has different weather between the coast, rainforest, and mountains.
 So if you’re going around the country, you’ll want to be prepared for different temperatures-.
-We suggest packing a lot of layers!
-Even within just the mountains.
+We suggest packing a lots of layers!
+Even within the mountains the temperatures can differ a lot.
 If you’re headed to the coast, the weather is more stable.

 If you’d rather not bring too much, you can find clothing made from alpaca wool for extremely reasonable prices.
 Alpaca wool is very light and very warm!
 So feel free to pack light and treat yourself to some new clothes when you get to Ecuador.